OpenDataDE/DE_School_Choice_Sherpa/content.md

 # Step 2.
 Get Your Paperwork Ready

-Register at home school (if not already enrolled).
-Gather necessary support documents.

-Set up an account on [SchoolChoiceDE.com](https://www.schoolchoicede.org/Login.aspx?ReturnUrl=%2f) and begin the application.
+In order for your child to be eligable for the school choice process they must first be enrolled at their feeder school (also known as school of residence).
+After you are sure they are enrolled the next step is to set up an account on [SchoolChoiceDE.com](https://www.schoolchoicede.org/Login.aspx?ReturnUrl=%2f) and begin the application.
 Gather application information for the specific school district to which your child is applying by visting the [Delaware Department of Education's Choice Districts and Charters page](https://www.doe.k12.de.us/site/Default.aspx?PageID=185).

-Meet application deadlines.

 Complete supplemental materials.
 Is additional information, such as an audition or interview, required?

 # Step 3.
 Apply to a School